Gentlemen v Players: Odds on

-Halcyon days of amateur cricket
+"Halcyon days of amateur cricket"

 According to Harry Altham, the period from about 1860 into the 1880s were the "halcyon days of amateur cricket".

-This refers in part to the success of cricketers who came through the public schools and universities in the period, but in the main to the achievements of Gentlemen teams: in the period between 1865 and 1881, the Gentlemen won 27 matches against the Players whilst losing only five (seven were drawn).
-The key figure in this remarkable turnaround was W. G. Grace.
+This refers in part to the success of cricketers who came through the public schools and universities of the period, but in the main to the achievements of Gentlemen teams who, between 1865 and 1881, won 27 matches against the Players whilst losing only five (seven were drawn).